samdeet-khan/RI-Voting-Models/README.md

 # RI-Voting-Models 📊🗳️

-Data-science experiments conducted by the **Analytics team at Brown Every Vote Counts** to assess Rhode Island voters’ support for two election-reform policies.
+Data science experiments conducted by the **Analytics team at Brown Every Vote Counts** to assess Rhode Island voters’ support for two election-reform policies: **Same-Day Voter Registration** and **Ranked-Choice Voting**.

 ---